What should I do?

 Sources

-- Emergency informationCity of Garden Grove · retrieved 8h ago
+- Emergency informationCity of Garden Grove · retrieved May 26, 2026

-- Incident response and advisoriesOrange County Fire Authority · retrieved 8h ago
+- Incident response and advisoriesOrange County Fire Authority · retrieved May 26, 2026

-- Local assistance and shelter information211 Orange County · retrieved 8h ago
+- Local assistance and shelter information211 Orange County · retrieved May 26, 2026

 Common questions

-When can residents return home?
+When can residents in the remaining zone return home?

-Return timing is set by emergency officials based on monitoring and conditions, not a fixed schedule.
-Watch the City of Garden Grove and the Orange County Fire Authority for the official all-clear for your specific area.
+There is no fixed schedule for the remaining zone.
+Watch the City of Garden Grove and the Orange County Fire Authority for the official all-clear for your specific area rather than relying on social media.

 What's the difference between shelter-in-place and evacuation?